Temporary assignment of workers

 a) Nationals from the 15 Member States of the EU/EFTA including Cyprus and Malta

-The cross-border provision of services, through temporary assignment of a worker for a maximum period of 3 months (90 days) per calendar year is no longer subject to the residence permit system for nationals of the 15 EU and EFTA Member States (except for the specific case of Croatia), including Cyprus and Malta.
+The cross-border provision of services, through temporary assignment of a worker for a maximum period of 3 months (90 days) per calendar year is no longer subject to the residence permit system for nationals of the 15 EU and EFTA Member States, including Cyprus and Malta.
 However, a declaration procedure has been introduced.